 I never cease to be amazed at how frequently the interesting things I merely imagine turn out to be real.
-For instance, my relentless research in the field of goblets and challenges led me to wonder whether there might be some special type of goblet used in drinking games.
-I turned as usual to the sacred oracle, the source of all wisdom in the universe, for guidance.
-And what Google told me, after a fashion, was that such goblets do indeed exist.
-In fact, depending on one’s willingness to stretch the definition of goblet, which in my case is boundless, there may be several very different sorts of goblets that figure in drinking games.
+For instance, while writing a few stories years ago on a theme we called “Throwing Down the Goblet,” my research in the field of goblets and challenges led me to wonder whether there might be some special type of goblet used in drinking games.
+A quick web search told me, after a fashion, that such goblets do indeed exist.
+In fact, depending on one’s willingness to stretch the definition of “goblet,” which in my case was boundless, there may be several very different sorts of goblets that figure in drinking games.

 For example, there’s a dice game played in Bolivia called Alalay.
 It’s quite similar to Yahtzee, in that it involves rolling five dice, with scoring based on the values of various number combinations.
 As in Yahtzee, the dice are placed in a small container and shaken before being thrown.
 In Alalay, this container, which is made of stiff leather, is called a goblet.
 Alalay is sometimes played as a drinking game, though the goblet itself is never used for alcohol; it wouldn’t do to get the dice wet.